jeffpar/pcjs/blog/_posts/2018/2018-04-01-exploring-the-ibm-personal-computer.md

 and marketed by IBM, it was designed to walk you through the "ins and outs" of your shiny new IBM PC, and it came in two flavors: Monochrome and Color.

+In this post, I'm "exploring" the Monochrome version.

 ![Exploring the IBM PC (Intro](/blog/images/exploring-the-ibm-pc-intro.jpg)

 After playing some truly awful "music" through the PC's speaker -- for which I must also apologize, because the limited